lxsavage/aipm/README.md

 ###### NOTE: This tool is incomplete, and may face stability issues

+In order to build this program, the following is required to be installed:

+- make
+- gcc
+- sudo (for you Arch users)

 1. Clone repo, extract zip
 2. `cd` into the root of the repo.
 3. Run `sh ./install.sh`